-26. Correction of entries and inclusion of names in electoral rolls:- (1) Every application under section 22 or sub-section (1) of section 23 shall be made in duplicate in such one of the Forms 6, 8, 8-A and 8-B as may be appropriate.
-"Provided that the statement in Form 2, 2-A and 3 from persons having service qualifications, received after the final publication of the electoral roll shall be deemed to be the application under sections 22 and 23 and that no fee shall be deemed to have been prescribed for such applications under section 25".
+26. Correction of entries and inclusion of names in electoral rolls - (1) Every application under section 22 or sub-section (1) of section 23 shall be made in duplicate in such one of the Forms 6, 6A, 7, 8, 8A and 8B as may be appropriate:

+Provided that the statements in Forms 2, 2A and 3, from persons having service qualifications, received after the final publication of the electoral roll shall be deemed to be the applications under sections 22 and 23.

-- (1A) Every such application as is referred to in sub-rule (1) shall be presented to the Electoral Registration Officer in such manner as the Election Commission may direct. - (3) The Electoral Registration Officer shall immediately on receipt of such application, direct that one copy thereof be posted in some conspicuous place in his office together with a notice inviting objections to such application within a period of seven days from the date of such posting. - (4) "The Electoral Registration Officer shall as soon as may be after the expiry of the period specified in sub-rule (3) consider the application and objections thereof if any received by him and shall if satisfied direct the inclusion deletion correction or transposition of entries in the roll, as may be necessary; Provided that when an application is rejected by the Electoral Registration Officer he shall record in writing a brief statement of his reasons for such rejection."
+(1A) Every such application as is referred to in sub-rule (1) shall be presented to the Registration Officer in such manner as the Election Commission may direct.

+(3) The Registration Officer shall, immediately on receipt of such application, direct that one copy thereof be posted in some conspicuous place in his office together with a notice inviting objections to such application within a period of seven days from the date of such posting.

-27. APPEALS FROM ORDERS UNDER RULE 26
+(4) The Registration Officer shall, as soon as may be after the expiry of the period specified in sub-rule (3) consider the application and objections thereto, if any, received by him and shall, if satisfied, direct the inclusion, deletion, correction or transposition of entries in the roll, as may be necessary:

+Provided that when an application is rejected by the Registration Officer, he shall record in writing a brief statement of his reasons for such rejections.

+- 27. APPEALS UNDER SECTION 24 OF THE ACT - - (1) Every appeal under clause (a) of section 24 of the Act shall be: - - (a) in the form of a memorandum signed by the appellant; - (b) accompanied by a copy of the order appealed from; and

+(c) presented to the district magistrate, or additional district magistrate or execute magistrate or district collector or an officer of equivalent rank as may be notified in the Official Gazette by the Election Commission, within the period of fifteen days of the order appealed from or sent by registered post so as to reach him within that period:

+Provided that such magistrate, collector or officer may condone the delay in presentation of the appeal to him, if he satisfied that the appellant had sufficient cause for not presenting it within the specified time.

-- (1) Every appeal under section 24 shall be:- - (a) in the form of a memorandum signed by the appellant; - (b) accompanied by a copy of the order appealed from and a fee of five rupees to be:- - (i) paid by means of non-judicial stamps, or - (ii) deposited in a Government treasury or the Reserve Bank of India in favour of the Chief Electoral Officer; or - (iii) paid in such other manner as may be directed by the Election Commission: and - (c) presented to the Chief Electoral Officer within a period of fifteen days from the date of the order appealed from or sent by registered post so as to reach him within that period.
-"Provided that the Chief Electoral Officer may condone the delay in the presentation of the appeal to him, if he is satisfied that the appellant had sufficient cause for not presenting it within the time prescribed." - (1-A) Where the fee is deposited under clause (b) (ii) of sub-rule (1) the appellant shall enclose with the memorandum of appeal a Government treasury receipt in proof of the fee having been deposited." - (2) For the purpose of sub-rule (1) an appeal shall be deemed to have presented to the Chief Electoral Officer when the memorandum of appeal is delivered by or on behalf of the appellant to the Chief Electoral Officer himself or to any other Officer appointed by him in this behalf.
+(2) Every appeal under clause (b) of section 24 of the Act shall be -

+- (a) in the form a memorandum signed by the appellant; - (b) accompanied by a copy of the order appealed from; and

+(c) presented to the Chief Electoral Officer within a period of thirty days from the date of the order appealed from or sent by registered post so as to reach him within that period: Provided that the Chief Electoral Officer may condone the delay in the presentation of the appeal to him, if he is satisfied that the appellant had sufficient cause for not presenting it within the specified time.
+(3) For the purposes of sub-rule (1) and sub-rule (2), an appeal shall be deemed to have been presented when the memorandum of appeal is delivered by, or on behalf of, the appellant to the concerned magistrate, collector, officer or, as the case may be, the concerned chief electoral officer, or to any other officer appointed by him in this behalf.